universal-meaning-map/index/xavi/brainDump.md

 Indeed they have very different purposes, but a claim on a blockcain or `relation` on our `mind-map` are exactly the same thing.
 We're just defining idenitites from a much lower level.

 We need to think how we can eventually proof, or show to others or view on a specific subject without showing the full tree that conforms a definition.
 This goes hand in hand with the accessibility layer that we haven't tackled yet, but I hoping to write about it soon enough.

-### Provable claims

-They don't care so much whatsover about the perspective of an entity over other mundane stuff that is not required for KYC, reputation or authentication schemes.

-###

-Everything discussed in this repo is